Coal mining in the Black Country

 Coal mining played an important part in the history of the Black Country area immediately west of Birmingham, England.
 It was the basis for the area's industrial development in the nineteenth century; without coal there was insufficient power.
 Commentators spoke of the Black Country as a great coalfield, and of the earth turned inside out by all the mining activity.
-However, the mines were not the large scale operations that we know of today.
-They were small rough and ready pits similar to the Racecourse Colliery at Black Country Living Museum.
+Most of the mines were not large scale, but small rough and ready pits similar to the Racecourse Colliery exhibit at the Black Country Living Museum.
 There were as many as five or six hundred small pits like this exploiting the seams of the South Staffordshire coalfield.

+Early history

+Coal mining in the area on a small scale dates back to medieval times.
+Until the seventeenth century coal was commonly extracted from open-workings on outcrops where the coal seam was near to the surface.
+One of the last places to utilise this method was in Wednesbury.
+The eighteenth century saw open-cast coal mining replaced by underground pits.
+Pits of this era had a depth of between 25 and 60 feet; shallow compared to later workings.

+Expansion

+The latter half of the eighteenth century saw a large expansion in coal mining.
+There was increased demand for coal for use in local iron production.
+Steam-driven machinery, specifically the Newcomen engine was introduced to pump water from the pits, enabling the coal to be worked at greater depths.
+The ability to transport bulk cargoes of coal was the impetus for the building of the Birmingham Canal Navigations network.
+The first barge load of coal from Wednesbury was conveyed to Birmingham in 1769.
+The transportation of coal by canal rather than by road led to a significant reduction in its unit price in Birmingham.
+In the first half of the nineteenth century the area of coal mining expanded to Halesowen, Kingswinford and Oldswinford and towards West Bromwich.

 Development of a mine

-A small pit like the Racecourse Colliery would usually start up in the following way: a few men would get together and rent the mineral rights from whoever owned them; in this area that was usually the Earl of Dudley.
+A small pit like the Racecourse Colliery would usually start up in the following way: a few men would get together and rent the mineral rights from whoever owned them; in this area that was often the Earl of Dudley.
 This gave them the right to mine a few acres of land for whatever minerals lay under the ground, rather like an underground small-holding.
-These would be working men, probably miners themselves, who had saved the money from their wages to make this small investment.
-Alternatively, the Earl of Dudley could mine the coal himself and appoint an agent or a manager to run his pit for him.
+In some cases the tenants would be working men, probably miners themselves, who had saved the money from their wages to make this small investment.
+Other pits were tenanted by ironmasters who required coal to make coke for iron smelting.
+Alternatively, the landowner could mine the coal and appoint an agent or a manager to run the pit.